-After exploring all the nooks and crannies of the caves, you can while away the hours relaxing on the soft golden sands and breathing in the fresh sea air.
-Or if you’ve got adrenaline-fuelled little ones with you, spend the afternoon on the beach rock pooling or building sand castles – you can even try building a dam to fight back the impending tides.
+After exploring all the nooks and crannies of the caves, you can pass the hours by relaxing on the soft golden sands and breathing in the fresh sea air.
+Or if you’ve got adrenaline-fueled little ones with you, spend the afternoon on the beach rock pooling or building sand castles – you can even try building a dam to fight back the impending tides.
 Head back up the steps to grab a bite to eat, or tuck into a delicious Jersey Dairy ice cream from the Plémont Beach Café.
-It is one of the top sports for a delicious, creamy Jersey ice cream on the island.
+It is one of the top spots for a delicious, creamy Jersey ice cream on the island.

 Still looking for an adrenaline kick?

 If you’re looking for more exhilarating activities to discover in Jersey, we’ve got you covered there.
 Check out our guide on rock climbing and abseiling.